- An itinerary check.

 Lastly, you’ll want to decide on your footprint.
-While tent floors are made to stand up to water and wear, when you’re outdoors the ground can be rough on a tent.
+While tent floors are built to deal with torrential rain and tough conditions, the terrains can be rough on a tent.
 A footprint was made for this dilemma.
 It’s a ground sheet that offers an extra layer of protection for your tent.
 They are smaller than your tent floor so rain doesn’t pool under your tent.

 First and foremost, you’ll need to follow Leave No Trace principles: